AlabamaWaterInstitute/Streamflow_Evaluator/README.md

 By using the Streamflow_Evaluator tool, researchers can identify locations where a model may benefit from further training/calibration/parameterization or a need for new model processes/features (e.g., integration of reservoir release operaitons) to ultimately create new post-processing methods and/or hydrological modeling formulations to improve streamflow prediction capabilities with respect to modeling needs (e.g., stormflow, supply, emergency management, flooding, etc).

 ### Data Access
-The Streamflow_Evaluator requires access to USGS/NWIS and colocated model output data for comparision.
+The Research-Oriented Streamflow Evaluation Tool (ROSET) requires access to USGS/NWIS and colocated model output data for comparision.
 While all data is publically available through the respective agencies, data download for analysis prevents timely model evaluation.
 The Alabama Water Institute at the University of Alabama hosts NWM v2.1 for all colocated USGS monitoring stations, and with the package capable of accessing the observed and predicted data, the package supports a fast and repeatable tool for evaluating modeled streamflow performance.
 We currently provide cloud hosted data via Box, please contact us for access.